-- Single Lump Sum of the present value of the deferred vested benefit if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Single Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Actuarially reduced 50% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married.
+- In the case of CWA participants who terminate prior to service pension eligibility after June 1, 2001 a single lump sum of the present value of the deferred to 65 benefit (in the case of an employee who is legally married), if the spouse provides written notarized consent. - Single Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Actuarially reduced 50% Joint and Survivor Annuity with the spouse as a joint annuitant if the employee is legally married.
+The actuarial reduction is 12%.

-Any employee who retires on or after attaining early or normal retirement eligibility may elect to commence receipt of pension benefits immediately in one of the following forms:
+Any employee who retires on or after attaining one of the foregoing minimum age and net credited service requirements may elect to commence receipt of pension benefits immediately in one of the following forms:

 - Single Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent. - Actuarially reduced 50% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married.

-- Actuarially reduced 75% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married. - Actuarially reduced 100% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married and the spouse provides written notarized consent. - Actuarially reduced 10 Year Certain and Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent.
+The actuarial reduction is 8%. - Actuarially reduced 75% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married.
+The actuarial reduction is 12%. - Actuarially reduced 100% Joint and Survivor Annuity with pop-up with the spouse as a joint annuitant if the employee is legally married and the spouse provides written notarized consent.
+The actuarial reduction is 15%. - Actuarially reduced 10 Year Certain and Life Annuity if (in the case of an employee who is legally married) the spouse provides written notarized consent.
+The actuarial reduction is 5%.

 In 2004, the charge for surviving spouse coverage for death of terminated vested participants before pension payments begin was eliminated.
-Also, for former employees entitled to a deferred vested pension and whose annuity start date is January 1, 1998 or later, if the spouse dies after the joint and survivor pension has commenced, payments to the participant will be increased to the original amount prior to the joint and survivor reduction.
+Also, if the spouse dies after the joint and survivor pension has commenced, payments to the participant will be increased to the original amount prior to the joint and survivor reduction.

-Effective January 1, 2008, the plan was amended to include language to comply with PPA'06 requirements (e.g. including Joint and 75% Survivor option, new mortality and interest assumptions).
+Effective January 1, 2008, the plan was amended to include language to comply with PPA'06 requirements (e.g. including new mortality and interest assumptions).

-Effective April 1, 2011, the Plan was amended to provide a lump sum option for service based active participants.
 Effective June 22, 2012, the Plan was amended to provide a limited window under which certain participants who are eligible for a deferred vested benefit may elect to have their pension distribution in a lump sum.